U.S. Economy Loses Steam, Adding Only 20,000 Jobs Last Month

 Don't see the graphic above?
 Click here.

 Average earnings in February were 3.4 percent higher than a year earlier, growing to $27.66 per hour.
-That was up 11 cents from January.
+That's a noticeable pickup from January's year-over-year gain of 3.1 percent.
+Economists have been looking for signs that wages are growing more given the low unemployment rate and employers finding it difficult to fill positions.

-The drop in the unemployment rate to 3.8 percent in part reflected the return of federal workers who were furloughed in January due to the partial government shutdown, the Labor Department said.
+The drop in the unemployment rate to 3.8 percent in part reflected the return of federal workers who were furloughed in January because of the partial government shutdown, the Labor Department said.

+Heidi Shierholz, senior economist and policy director at the Economic Policy Institute and a former chief economist at the Labor Department, tweeted that the 20,000 increase in jobs last month is not necessarily a sign that a recession is coming.

+"One month does not make a trend," she wrote.
+"One reason for the February weakness was harsh weather, depressing job growth in construction, hotels, and restaurants."